Soul309/MD-5-Hasckcracker/README.md

 # MD-5-Hasckcracker
-A Simple MD5 HashCracker in Python
+A Simple MD5 HashCracker in Python.

 Will add more Hash formats very Soon..